• Skip to primary navigation

 What goes well with turkey meatballs

-• These healthy turkey meatballs with gravy go very well with simple grits, creamy polenta, plain or this butternut squash risotto.
+• These healthy turkey meatballs with gravy go well with simple grits, creamy polenta, plain, or this butternut squash risotto.

-• You can also serve them on the side of simple pasta or plain cooked quinoa for a healthy meal.
+• You can also serve them on the side of simple pasta or cooked cilantro lime quinoa for a healthy meal.

-• For a perfect holiday menu or non-traditional healthy Thanksgiving menu pair this dish with creamy cauliflower mash or mashed potato, skillet garlic green beans, and delicious non-alcoholic cranberry mimosa.
+• For a perfect holiday menu or a non-traditional healthy Thanksgiving menu, pair this dish with creamy cauliflower mash or mashed potato, skillet garlic green beans, or roasted potatoes and green beans, and delicious non-alcoholic cranberry mimosa.

-• You can also skip the gravy process and serve these healthy meatballs as an appetizer.
+• Skip the gravy process and serve these healthy meatballs as a healthy appetizer.

 Healthy ground turkey meatballs with gravy in a large skillet